nuriaaltimir/nuriaaltimir/README.md

 - 👋 Hi, I’m Núria Altimir
-- I do scientific illustrations and visuals basd on my background in natural sciences (PhD Forest Ecology) and my self-learned whatever skills
+- I do scientific illustrations and visuals based on my background in natural sciences (PhD Forest Ecology) and my self-learned whatever skills
 - I’m currently learning how to navigate this world after turning 50.
 - I would like people to understand the urgency of global changes, how???
 - @naltimir